Norway on a Budget: Real-World Ways to Save

 5. Stay Outside the City Center

-For example of how we reduced our Norway travel cost, we saved money on our accommodations by renting apartments in Oslo, Bergen and Alesund just slightly outside the city center and walked or took public transportation.
+For example of how we reduced our Norway travel cost, we saved significant money on our accommodations by renting apartments in Oslo, Bergen and Ålesund just slightly outside the city center.
+Even after factoring in the occasional public transportation cost, we saved a ton of money on our Norway trip with this strategy.

 6. Find Free Things To Do

-Oslo is expensive - save money by enjoying the many free things to do in Oslo like hiking
+Oslo is expensive - save money by enjoying the many free things to do in Oslo like hiking.

 7. Skip the Floibanen Funicular

-You can save money in Bergen by skipping the funicular ride and hike to the top instead.
 Not only will hiking up Mt.
 Floyen save you money, but the 1 hour hike to the top will give you a decent workout, great forest and ocean views, and a well-earned sense of satisfaction at the top.

-If you are traveling to Norway on a budget, try hiking to the top instead of taking the funicular
+If you are traveling to Norway on a budget, try hiking to the top instead of taking the funicular.

 8. Cluster Your Attractions